webextant/workorders/readme.md

 * User registration can be limited based on domain.
 * Users can view work orders that need their approval.
 * Users can view work orders they have submitted.
+* Collaboration feature allows including others in the workflow process as needed.